mikesealey/ci_pp1/README.md

 ## User Stories
-* As a user, I want to understand the purpose of the page when it loads
+### As a user...
-* As a user, I want to browse a thumbnail gallery of cakes so that I can visually explore the type of products provided
+* I want to understand the purpose of the page when it loads
-* As a user, I want to be able to see larger versions of the thumbnails
+* I want to browse a thumbnail gallery of cakes so that I can visually explore the type of products provided
-* As a user, I want to be able to see a description of each of the cakes on offer
+* I want to be able to see larger versions of the thumbnails
-* As a user, I want to know about specific dietary concerns (Gluten/Wheat, Dairy, Egg, etc)
+* I want to be able to see a description of each of the cakes on offer
-* As a user, I should be able to find contact details
+* I want to know about specific dietary concerns (Gluten/Wheat, Dairy, Egg, etc)
-* As a user, I should be able to find out more information about the origins of the bakery
+* I should be able to submit an enquiry
-* As a user, I should be able to find out where the bakery is
+* I should be able to find out more information about the origins of the bakery
-* As a user, I should be able to submit an enquiry
+* I should be able to find out where the bakery is based

 ## Design Considerations
 ### Creating a wireframe